LiamJCates/Programming-Notes/C++/Types&Values/Types.md

 ## Simple Data Types
 Simple Data types are the most basic types of object.

 Some refer to Simple Data types as primitive or built-in types because they’re part of the core language and almost always available to you.
+These types  include integer, floating-point, character, Boolean, byte, size_t, and void.
 These types will work on any platform, but their features, such as size and memory layout, depend on implementation.

 Simple Data types strike a balance.
 On one hand, they try to map a direct relationship from C++ construct to computer hardware; on the other hand, they simplify writing cross-platform code by allowing a programmer to write code once that works on many platforms.